BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_3__adding_a_boarder_and_setting_a_boundary.md

 ## Part 3 – Adding a border and setting a boundary {#part-3-adding-a-boarder-and-setting-a-boundary}

-Currently with our turtle game you can move your player turtle of the screen which we don’t want to do son in this module we are going to draw and boarder and then set boundaries so your player turtle can not move of the screen.
+Currently with our turtle game you can move your player turtle of the screen which we don’t want to do so in this module we are going to draw a boarder and then set boundaries so your player turtle can not move off the screen.

 Step 1.
 Use Save As to save your module as kbgame3